(a) football participants, including Players, Officials and Agents (Participants);

 (ii) a Constituent’s expressed wishes about the future provision of health services to a Constituent; or

 (iii) a health service provided, or to be provided, to a Constituent,

-Match means any match staged, participated in, sanctioned by or played under the auspices of FFA, a Member Federation or a Competition Administrator (including any match held as part of a Competition).
+Match means any match staged, participated in, sanctioned by, or played under the auspices of FFA, a Member Federation or a Competition Administrator (including any match held as part of a Competition).